Command Line Parameters

 -vparameter - V1.2 version must provide certificate, private key, and private key password parameters

-- Use puppet-sign tool to generate signing key pair:
+- Use the puppet-sign tool to generate signing key pairs:

 puppet-sign.exe --generate-signing-key --alias MyApp